 01 of 05

-You don't have to be an expert baker to make this cake It's an easy version of rum cake using packaged yellow cake mix.
-It shouldn't be surprising to find rum making its way into baking.
+You don't have to be an expert baker to make this cake It's an easy version of rum cake using a packaged yellow cake mix.
+It shouldn't be surprising to find rum-making its way into baking.
 The rum industry was the driving factor behind the Caribbean’s economy, history, and culture.
 It wasn't just used for swilling cocktails, but also preserving and cooking.
 Almost every island group produces its own distinct style of rum; choose your favorite for this recipe.

 02 of 05

 04 of 05